 It also points me to the fact that I actually only have miniature things to contend with today.
 There are no big problems, illnesses or accidents.
-Having endured the previous week when my nephew was hit by a car – he’s OK, praise God – this fact should make me feel like I’ve won the lottery.
+This fact should make me feel like I’ve won the lottery.

 And so as I mutter a spontaneous prayer after the morning’s barrage, “to please give me strength to get through today, Lord”, I quickly add a part two.